-The Media Center is open daily for students to work on school work or to read: In the morning from when the building opens until first period begins, during the school day with their class or with a pass from a teacher, during lunches as space permits, and after school for at least thirty minutes, except Wednesdays.
-Closings may occur on short notice due to special events.
+The Media Center is open daily for students to work on school work or to read: In the morning from when the building opens until first period begins, during the school day with their class or with a pass from a teacher, during lunches as space permits, and after school for at least thirty minutes.
+Closings may occur on short notice due to special events and/or required staff meetings.
 This information will be posted outside the media center doors.
 Students must have a pass to leave the media center at any time during a class period.